percolator/pout2mzid/docs/index.rst

 Options
 =======

-:-h [ --help ]: Displays available commands
-:-p [ --percolatorfile ] [Value]: Percolator Out XML result file :-m [ --mzidfile ] [Value]: MzIdentML input file
+-h [ --help ]                   Displays available commands -p [ --percolatorfile ] [Value] Percolator Out XML result file -m [ --mzidfile ] [Value]       MzIdentML input file -i [ --inputdir ] [Value]       Sets the mzIdentML input directory.
+All
-:-i [ --inputdir ] [Value]: Sets the mzIdentML input directory.
-All mzIdentML inputfiles must be in that directory
+                                mzIdentML inputfiles must be in that
+                                directory
-:-c [ --changeoutput ] [Value]: Change the outputfile to original filename+[Value]+.mzid.
+-c [ --changeoutput ] [Value]   Change the outputfile to original
+                                filename+[Value]+.mzid.
-  DEFAULT: output to stdout

-:-o [ --outputdir ] [Value]: Sets the output directory if none exist, it will be created.
+                                DEFAULT: output to stdout -o [ --outputdir ] [Value]      Sets the output directory if none exist, it will be created.
-:-f [ --filesmzid ] [Value]: File containing a list of mzIdentML filenames :-d [ --decoy ]: Only adds results to entries with decoy set to true.
-DEFAULT: false
+-f [ --filesmzid ] [Value]      File containing a list of mzIdentML filenames -d [ --decoy ]                  Only adds results to entries with decoy set
-:-v [ --validate ]: Sets that validation of XML schema should not be performed.
+                                to true.
+DEFAULT: false -v [ --validate ]               Sets that validation of XML schema should not be performed.
 Faster parsing.
-:-w [ --warning ]: Sets that upon warning the software should terminate.
+-w [ --warning ]                Sets that upon warning the software should
+                                terminate.

 Options are also avialable with the command *pout2mzid -h*